**Revised and edited 2/23/2021

 Creating A Win/Win

 - Keep them engaged – What words resonate the most with them?
 Match their mental processing speed with your pace of speech.
-How best will you reach them?

 - Remember what is most important to you – Why is it important?
 Keep that reason top of mind.
+Can you be flexible?
+Is there another way to acheive it?
+After all, you and I are going after the feeling we get from it, not the “thing” in and of itself.

 - Use your physiology to your advantage – Have you heard that phrase, “The highest energy in the room wins?”
 When your energy is high, you are more creative, you are more persistent and when you use both, you can generate better solutions.

 - Lead with your heart- What is the greatest good for all involved?
-Empathy, compassion, and understanding are the emotions and the frames of reference that can lead us to a win/win.
+Empathy, compassion, and understanding are the emotions and the frames of reference that can lead to a win/win.
 So check in with yourself here to make sure you are coming from a good place.

 Remember, you and I are always after the emotional experience of the result and NOT the result in and of itself.